eme64/blog/_posts/2026-01-13-Reductions.md

 They are decidedly not parallel, and clearly their operations would cross lanes!

-A naive implementation would be to load our `v` values with a vector load operation `LoadV`, and then sequentially extract every element from the vector, and adding up the values in sequential order.
+A naive implementation would be to load our `v` values with a vector load operation `LoadV`, and then sequentially extract every element from the vector, and add up the values in sequential order.
 This has one benefit: we have not had to reorder the reduction, and so this approach can be used for any operator (including floating-point addition and multiplication).
 But the downsides are quite severe: rather than decreasing the number of instructions, we have increased them (`n` additions vs `n` additions and `n` extracts).